 Manchester Carers Centre was established in 1997 as an independent voluntary organisation.
 We deliver a range of FREE, high quality support services for unpaid Carers in our City.
 These services include, practical help, community drop-ins, respite breaks, social activities, access to grants and training, and a dedicated Young Adult Carers Service for 16-25 year old Carers.

 A Carer is anyone who cares, unpaid, for a friend or family member who due to illness, disability, a mental health problem or an addiction cannot manage without their support.
 We understand the invaluable contribution that Carers make to both the people they support and society as a whole.
 We exist to change Carers lives.

 Manchester Carers Centre is an active member of Carers Manchester, which is a partnership of statutory services and voluntary organisations.
 The partnership includes 18 organisations who support unpaid/unwaged Carers in Manchester and plays a central role in the new Carers Pathway.
-Manchester Carers Centre is the lead organisation for the Carers Manchester North Partnership.
-The partnership involves staff from: Alzheimer’s Society, Moodswings, working in partnership with Talbot House, The Fed (Greater Manchester Jewish Community) and North Manchester Black Health Forum.
-To read more about the Carers Manchester Partnerhship click here.
+Manchester Carers Centre is the lead organisation for the Carers Manchester North Partnership which works to better connect unpaid Carers with support services in North Manchester.
+The partnership involves staff from: Alzheimer’s Society, Moodswings, working in partnership with Talbot House, The Fed (Greater Manchester Jewish Community) and Hopewell (Formerly North Manchester Black Health Forum).
+To read more about the Carers Manchester Partnership click here.

 Manchester Carers Centre is a proud Network Partner of the Carers Trust.
 The Carers Trust Network supports Carers locally through a unique UK-wide network of Network Partners.
 These are all independent local services like Manchester Carers Centre.